cornell-netlab/MicroP4/README.md

 ### 2. Install
 Above clone commands download source code of μP4 along with p4c and BMv2 as submodules.
-To generate P4 source for programs specific to v1model from μP4 programs, installing only μP4 is enough.
+To generate v1model-specific P4 source for μP4 programs, installing only μP4C is enough.
 #### Install μP4C
 ```bash
 cd microp4